colemickens/nixcfg/README.md

 It's everything.
 It's all of my system configurations.
 It's all of my dotfiles.
 All right here.
 All in Nix.

+## Custom Packages

+I package these things, mostly for myself:

+- cchat-gtk (a new GTK chat client supporting, so far, Discord)
+- obs-v4l2sink (my fork of obs-v4l2sink)
+- mirage-im (an Qt5 Matrix client)
+- neovim (nightly 0.5 build for LSP support)
+- passrs (a Rust pass implementation, not actually using though)
+- raspberrypi-eeprom (the rpi4 boot eeprom files)
+- rpi4-uefi (a rpi4 uefi build)

 ## Layout
 * `cloud` - contains some scripts/configs for booting NixOS instances in GCP/Azure
 * `machines` - machine definitions for: